orgua/OneWireHub/README.md

 - DS2450 4 channel A/D
 - **DS2890 Single channel digital potentiometer - extended to 1-4 CH**

+### Further features:
+- hot-plug slaves as needed
+- cleaner, faster code with c++11 features (requires arduino 1.6.6 or higher)
+- arduino-dependencies are found in the mockup "arduino.h" (for portability)

 ### Recent development (latest at the top):
 - extended ds2890 to up to 4CH (datasheet has it covered), ds2413, ds2413 --> feature-complete
 - implement and test ds2438